w3tecch/typeorm-seeding/README.md

 ### Factory

-The purpose of a factory is to create new fake entites with generate data.
+Then for each entity define a factory.
+The purpose of a factory is to create new entites with generate data.

-> Factories can also be used to generate test data for some unit, integration or e2e tests.
+> Note: Factories can also be used to generate data for testing.

 ```typescript
 // user.factory.ts